-You’ve seen them on the news: adults, teens, and kids decked out in colorful costumes and descending on a local comic book convention.
+You’ve seen them on the news: adults, teens, and kids decked out in colorful costumes at a local comic book convention.
 This act of dressing up for a fan convention is called “cosplay,” and these folks are cosplayers.
-Much like the atmosphere characters at a Disney theme park, they’re part of the rich tapestry that make these events exciting and fun.
+Much like the atmosphere characters at a Disney theme park, the purpose of cosplaying is to be part of the rich tapestry that make these events exciting and fun.

 But for parents, this can raise some legitimate questions from the basic what is cosplay to a more cerebral question, why do people do it?
-And, most importantly, should I let my teen cosplay when some of the costumes seem a little skimpy?
+And, most importantly, should I let my teen cosplay?

-From books and comics to movies, TV shows, Japanese animated series (anime), and video games, cosplayers dress up as characters from pop culture.
-Outfits range from the basic “costume in a bag” variety that you might buy your child for Halloween to elaborate pieces of art that participants spend hours designing and sewing.
+Cosplayers dress up as characters from pop culture, drawing inspiration from books, comics, movies, TV shows, Japanese animated series (anime), and video games.
+Outfits that cosplayers wear range from the basic “costume in a bag” variety that you might buy your child for Halloween, to elaborate pieces of art that participants spend hours designing and sewing.

-Comic book and science fiction conventions have a long history of encouraging attendees to dress up in costume, even hosting masquerade competitions for them.
-However, cosplay has grown dramatically over the last 15 to 20 years, and there are even conventions dedicated specifically to dressing up.
+Comic book and science fiction conventions have a long history of encouraging attendees to dress up in costume, even hosting masquerade competitions for them, which may explain why so many people cosplay at those events and even why cosplay has grown dramatically over the last 15 to 20 years.
+Now there are even conventions dedicated specifically to dressing up.

 As we stood in line for coffee and I scoured the convention map reviewing exhibitors to check out, a woman in front of us turned around.